KrispyTech/airneis/README.md

 ### The Contact Page

 The contact page is a simple page where all users can write to the site and application managers a simple contact form.
-So, this page contains minimal information if a user has a problem with the site or a recommendation.
+This page contains minimal information if a user has a problem with the site or a recommendation.

 ## The Backoffice